ONSdigital/eq-questionnaire-runner/README.md

 ### On [Design System](https://github.com/ONSdigital/design-system) Repo
 Checkout branch with new changes on

-You will need to install the Design System dependencies to do this so run `yarn` in the terminal if you haven't You will also need to install gulp
+You will need to install the Design System dependencies.
+If you haven't installed Yarn, install it with `npm i -g yarn`.
+To install the dependencies run `yarn` in the terminal.
+If you haven't you will also need to install gulp.

 Then in the terminal run: